muggy8/mobile-debug/readme.md

 ## Current State

 The current project is somewhat useable as a console thingy.
-If you want to use it go right ahead but it doesn't look very good and only display the information that JS runtime has access to so i guess good luck with that.
+However if all you need is a somewhat working console that you can use to test code in then what I have right now would probably easily fill that need.

 I have no idea when this is going to be ready as I do have a full time job and I'm kinda running alot of other side projects and hobbies on my spare time so this may not see completion for a while.
 In any case, if you would like to help make any contributions, feel free to make a pull request :)